| e g hundreds & thousands poetry on leaves |

-Diana Lynn Thompson Home Gallery Recent projects 2000-2002 1994 -99 Exhibition List CV Links Contact |
+Diana Lynn Thompson Home Gallery Recent Projects 2000-2004 1994-99 Exhibition List CV Artist's Statement Publishing Site Map Links News/Updates Contact |

 | Copyright Terms: The contents of this web site are protected under Canadian and International copyright law.
 No reproduction is permitted without contacting the artist.
 Please respect this work by not copying or printing any portions of it in any form without express written permission. |

-| hundreds & thousands / poetry in the landscape / writing on leaves / art on leaves / words on leaves / words and landscape/
+| poetry in the landscape / writing on leaves / numbered leaves / words on leaves / words and landscape/

-I carefully printed poetic lines.
+| Poetry on Leaves In small script, on leaves throughout the gardens and forests of Bear Creek park, I carefully printed poetic lines.
 The idea was for people to find them by chance, for there to be a sensual relationship between words and trees -- as Don McKay said, "We should be taking our poetry to the woods, reading it out loud to the trees."
 All of the poets and authors I quoted were very generous and freely gave me their permission to use and write their words.
 I want to thank them all for this, and especially for their writing and/or translations which have been so inspiring.
 Margaret Atwood William Blake Kate Braid Robert Browning Emily Carr Leonard Cohen Lorna Crozier Annie Dillard Athena George Thomas King Patrick Lane Don McKay Jalal Al Rumi (translated by Coleman Barks) Diana Lynn Thompson Phyllis Webb Anne Wilkinson (permission granted by Alan G. Wilkinson) to realise so completely that you could utterly let go… -Emily Carr |

 ![]() |